 Update: JW7 is now available.
 Check it out here.

 Last year, we declared that HTML5 video was not quite there yet.
 Well, it’s nearly 18 months since that post, so what’s happened in the intervening time?

-These days, HD quality video is no longer an option - it is essentially a requirement.
+These days, HD quality video is no longer an option – it is essentially a requirement.
 On the other hand, there are still quite a few viewers out there that are unable to play high quality video, due to connection or device constraints.
 A simple way to fix this is by offering an HD toggle in your player.
-Viewers that want the full experience select the high quality option, while viewers that don't have the capabilities (or interest) select the low quality option.
+Viewers that want the full experience select the high quality option, while viewers that don’t have the capabilities (or interest) stick to the standard quality default.

 With the Android and iOS platforms growing like weeds, online publishers are scrambling to mobilize their video players and profit from these additional viewers.
 Since Apple’s iOS doesn't run Flash, most of these publishers turn to the HTML5 <video> tag for delivering their clips to mobile devices.

 While this is a critical first step (better to have your videos play than not), it is also just the start.
 The mobile user experience (UX) model is vastly different from that of the desktop computer, which means additional work is needed in areas such as interface, streaming and advertising.
 These UX differences have several implications for video players.

 We're excited today to announce the introduction of Bits on the Run Free, a new type of Bits on the Run account which provides a zero cost way for publishers to get started with video.
 Instead of our previous 30-day Trial Membership, customers can now sign up for Bits on the Run and keep a Free Account... forever.

 Bits on the Run Free